matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/3-4 Path Testing and Coverage.md

 [🔙 Home](../home.md)

-# Path Testing and Coverage
+# Path Testing & Coverage
 * Taking branch testing one step further
 * Does not only execute each path, but ALSO each combination between different statements
 * 100 % Path Coverage = 100 % Branch Coverage = 100% Decision Coverage = 100 % Statement Coverage – not vice versa